johncedricVargas/Metacrafters-Project-Create-a-Token/README.md

     balances[addr] -= _amount;
 }
 ```
-- This burn function is initialized to allows the contract owner to burn or reduce new tokens and assign them from a specific address
+- This burn function is initialized to allows the contract owner to burn or remove new tokens and assign them from a specific address

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details